molambat/QAbyDayNSFWbyNight/README.md

 ### ▸ **What if my team isn’t comfortable with this?**

-No problem — my pipelines adapt better than some managers.
+No problem.
 I can toggle safe mode.

 ---